lucasbortolatto/test-automation-assessment/README.md

 ### Important Informations

-To automate these scenarios I have created a simple structure, keeping login tests in a file and invoice tests in a separeted file.
+To automate these scenarios I have created a simple structure, keeping login tests in a file and invoice tests in a separeted file and using "describe" and "it".

 I have created three custom commands for repeated and generic actions (.ie type username and password) on /support/commands.js.